blacktop/ipsw/www/docs/guides/dyld.md

 ```

 :::info note
-This commnd calls into XCode's `dsc_extractor.bundle` so will ALWAYS work as long as your have a recent version of XCode installed
+This commnd calls into Xcode's `dsc_extractor.bundle` so will ALWAYS work as long as your have a recent version of Xcode installed
 :::

 :::info note